 Yes.
 You may ask for your records to be sent to someone you ask to act on your behalf.
-This could be a legal representative, health professional, family member, etc. If you would like someone to act on your behalf, please fill in this form which you will find by clicking here.
+This could be a legal representative, health professional, family member, etc. If you would like someone to act on your behalf, please fill in this form which you will find by clicking on the link provided here.

 When you have filled in this form, you should attach it to your written request or Freedom of Information request form and send it to us by post or by email to the addresses given above.

 How long does it take to receive a response?